maths/moodle-qtype_stack/api/README.md

 - Some functions related to localization.
 - The plugin settings
 - The moodle_exception class

+### Basic frontend
+A basic frontend is provided at `http://localhost:3080/stack.php`.
+This should allow you to load the STACK sample questions and try them out.
+This requires API specific versions of `cors.php` and `stackjsvle.js` (to access files and create iframes) which are in the public folder.

 ### Modifications of existing STACK code
 The implementation of the standalone api required some modifications to existing STACK code, which could cause issues with future upstream patches.
 All performed modifications are documented in this section.